Where Netflix Stands With Analysts | Benzinga

 Where Netflix Stands With Analysts

-Within the last quarter, Netflix (NASDAQ:NFLX) has observed the following analyst ratings:
+Netflix (NASDAQ:NFLX) has observed the following analyst ratings within the last quarter:

 |Bullish